Why the London System Works

 This is what makes 1.c4 so practical: it can become a Queen’s Gambit, a King’s Indian, a reversed Sicilian, or stay purely English — your choice, not your opponent’s.
+They have to prepare against everything.
+You only have to know one system.

 The typical English setup

-White’s signature development: Nc3, g3, Bg2, Nf3, O-O. Harmonious, flexible, and aimed at d5.
+White’s signature: Nc3, g3, Bg2, Nf3, O-O. Harmonious, flexible, aimed at controlling d5.

-Four replies you’ll meet regularly:
+Four replies you’ll meet regularly — and need answers for:

 Symmetrical English (1...c5)